 Burlington Free Press

 The paper’s support for the Patriote cause is demonstrated in Henry B. Stacy’s editorials, coverage of local meetings and events and political and military activities in the Upper and Lower Canadas, and letters to the editor.

 Freely available online.
-Also available in Special Collections and on microfilm (Bailey/Howe 2nd floor).
+Also available in Special Collections and on microfilm (Howe 2nd floor).